daeshov/holbertonschool-web_back_end/Basic_authentication/README.md

 Basic_authentication
+General
+What authentication means
+What Base64 is
+How to encode a string in Base64
+What Basic authentication means
+How to send the Authorization header

 All your files will be interpreted/compiled on Ubuntu 18.04 LTS using python3 (version 3.7) All your files should end with a new line